ishika1704/crime-rate-prediction-using-ml/README.md

-# Crime Rate Prediction Using Machine Learning
+Crime Rate Prediction Using Machine Learning for IPC Crime Analysis in India

 This project analyzes and predicts crime rates in India using machine learning techniques.
-It performs data preprocessing, visualization, feature reduction using PCA, and applies multiple regression models to identify the **best-performing algorithm for crime prediction**.
+It performs data preprocessing, visualization, feature reduction using PCA, and applies multiple regression models to identify the best-performing algorithm for crime prediction.

 ---

- 📌 Project Objectives
+ 1) Project Objectives
 - Analyze crime patterns across Indian States/UTs
 - Visualize crime distribution and trends
 - Reduce dimensionality using PCA